 Lecture Capture may bring to mind classroom capture solutions that are complicated to set up and maintain.
-Thankfully, lecture capture technology has become much easier to use over recent years.
-Today, great software and hardware lecture capture solutions make capturing classroom content easier than ever before.
+Thankfully, lecture capture software has become much easier to use over recent years.
+Today, great software lecture capture solutions and lecture capture hardware make capturing classrooms with video easier than ever before.

-But, if all you need to do is occasionally capture a lecture or presentation, it's possible to do so with an off-the-shelf video camera, easy to use screen capture software and some basic video editing.
+But, if all you need to do is occasionally capture lectures or presentations, it's possible to do so with an off-the-shelf video camera, easy to use screen capture software and some basic video editing.
 In this post we'll teach you how to set up a cost-effective lecture capture rig and create high quality, polished videos that your students will love.

 We'll show you how to: